Sanju-S/SarkSystem/README.md

 # SarkSystem
 A Linux Bash like shell made using Python.

-This scirpt provides basic functionality like of unix shells like bash, sh, etc.
+This scirpt provides basic functionality of unix shells like bash, sh, etc.
 This script i no way provides all the high level or all the functionality of those shells!

 I know the code may have a lot of bugs, some of which were able to hide from m eyes while some where kept by me.